One of the early versions of glasses

 Eyeglasses are arguably the most common medical device in the world.
-For centuries people have used them to help correct their vision.
+For centuries, people have used them to correct their vision.
 But where did they come from?
-Today we’d like to provide you with a brief glimpse into the history of glasses.
+Today, we’d like to provide you with a brief glimpse into the history of glasses.

-Early history records various glass devices being used to help with reading or vision.
-The earliest recorded instances were of ancient Romans using pieces of glass or glass containers filled with water to magnify their reading.
+Early historical records show various glass devices being used to aid reading and vision.
+The earliest recorded instances were of ancient Romans using pieces of glass or glass containers filled with water to magnify text.
 There is also evidence that the second-century Greek mathematician Ptolemy was influential in promoting convex lenses for visual magnification.

 By around 1000 AD, reading stones had become popular.
-These were crystal rocks that were shaped and polished so they could be used to magnify the written word.
+These were crystal rocks that were shaped and polished so they could magnify the written word.

-By the late thirteenth century, glass lenses were placed in frames of wood, leather, or animal horn.
-The user – and at this point in history they were primarily Italian monks – would then either hold the glasses in front of their face or perch them on their noses.
-These glasses could only correct for farsightedness, however.
-It would take a little more than a century for them to correct for nearsightedness, too.
+By the late thirteenth century, glass lenses were placed in frames made of wood, leather, or animal horn.
+The user—primarily Italian monks at this point in history—would either hold the glasses in front of their face or perch them on their noses.
+These glasses could only correct farsightedness, however.
+It would take a little more than a century before they could also correct nearsightedness.

 Benjamin Franklin's bifocals

 People who had both farsightedness and nearsightedness had to use two separate sets of glasses until Benjamin Franklin invented bifocals in 1784.
-And in 1825, British astronomer George Airy developed lenses for correcting astigmatism.
+In 1825, British astronomer George Airy developed lenses for correcting astigmatism.

 As ubiquitous as they are, wearing glasses has often carried a certain stigma, particularly in the early part of the twentieth century.
 By the 1970s, however, glasses producers started designing them with fashion and style in mind as much as function.

 Technological improvements have led to better, more durable glasses.
 For example, some frames are made from metallic alloys that make them more flexible and durable.
-In the 1980s, plastic lenses, which are lighter and less breakable than glass, were introduced.
+In the 1980s, plastic lenses—lighter and less breakable than glass—were introduced.

 You may also be interested in